Urarina: Society and culture

 Urarina society and culture have been given little attention in the burgeoning ethnographic literature of the region, and only sporadic references in the encyclopedic genre of Peruvian Amazonia.
 Accounts of the Urarina peoples are limited to the data reported by Castillo, by the German ethnologist G. Tessmann in his Die Indianer Nordost-Peru, and to the observations of missionaries and contemporary adventure seekers.

 The Urarina are a semi-mobile hunting and horticultural society whose population is estimated to be around 2,000.
 Urarina settlements are composed of multiple longhouse groups, located on high ground (restingas) or embankments along the flood-free margins of the Chambira Basin's many rivers and streams.
 The embankments are bounded by low-lying territories (tahuampa and bajiales) that are susceptible to flooding during the annual rainy season (roughly November–May).

 Urarina local politics are characterized by a mercurial balance of power between demes united through affinal ties and episodic political alliances, exchange relations, and disputation.
 Surrounded by the Jivaroan, and the Tupi–Guarani-speaking Cocama-Cocamilla indigenous peoples of the upper Amazon, the Urarina have an elaborate animistic cosmological system.
 It is based on ayahuasca shamanism, which is based in part on the profoundly ritualized consumption of Brugmansia suaveolens.

 The Urarina customarily practice brideservice, uxorilocal patterns of post-nuptial residence, debt peonage and sororal polygyny.
 While men are esteemed for their hunting prowess and shamanic skills, Urarina women are likewise recognized for their craftsmanship: the women are consummate producers of woven palm-fiber bast mats, hammocks, and net-bags.

 Language

-Documentation of the Urarina language, which has been classified as a language isolate or unclassified language by Terrence Kaufman (1990) is now under-way.
+Documentation of the Urarina language, which has been classified as a language isolate or unclassified language by Terrence Kaufman (1990) is underway as of 2006.
 Linguistic work among the Urarina was first pioneered by SIL International.